 Solearth use the principles of bioclimatic design and passive solar architecture, to create unique solutions for our clients.
-On some projects we strive to create Living Buildings and meet the performance levels of the Passiv / Passive House standard.
+On selected projects we strive to create Living Buildings and meet the performance levels of the Passiv / Passive House standard.
 We can also provide LEED and BREEAM compliant buildings.

 Over the years we have realised buidings that are exemplary and ground breaking in many of the ways that are the very definition of ecological design and sustainability;